ActuallyHex/ezImgui/README.md

 ### EzImgui

-EzImgui is an extension that utilizes and leverages the ImGui graphical interface library and makes the experience of developing your own menu much, much easier.
+EzImgui is an extension that utilizes and leverages the ImGui graphical interface library and makes the experience of developing your own user interface much easier.

 ## Code Snippets